UT-RAM/viki/docs/modtutorial.rst

 In this tutorial we will create a module.
 The module in this tutorial will start the ros_rqt_graph (which is already installed in ROS), which is a nice graph of ROS nodes and topics active on your PC.

-Now since you are here it means you are probably not one of the maintainers of the framework.
-Therefore I kindly request that you place your module in the a separate folder with a usefull name, for instance *YourNameMSC*.
+To keep your module nicely separated from the rest it is advisable to create your modules in a new folder.
 Let us assume that your name is Doutzen Kroes and you name your folder *DoutzenMSC*.
 If you have installed the framework in the default location then running this should do the job for you:

 .. code-block:: bash

-    cd ~/catkin_ws/src/VIKI_modules/ && mkdir DoutzenMSC
+    cd ~/catkin_ws/src/viki_modules/ && mkdir DoutzenMSC

 Inside there create your very first module definition file.
 You have no choice for name here, it must be named *viki.xml*.
 Open it to start defining your module.
 This should help you: